 It’s important to note that worrying about not being able to sleep can have a negative effect on your sleep quality, so create a sleep hygiene routine that helps you to relax and wind down.
 A comfortable mattress that keeps your body free of aches and pains can help, too.

 Exercise can help boost serotonin levels in the brain, which can improve mood, energy, creativity, and can reduce stress.
-It has been shown to improve a number of mental health issues like anxiety, depression, schizophrenia, and grief.
+It has been shown to improve sleeping issues as well as a number of mental health issues like anxiety, depression, schizophrenia, and grief.
 Additionally, daily exercise can help people to fall asleep more quickly and can improve the overall quality of sleep.

 Mindfulness and Meditation